 Every Business Analytics professional is a problem solver!
 It is the chief purpose of an analyst to swoop in and fix everything.
 Problem-solving also involves finding the real problem.
 This is done by understanding the entire business process, data variants, and parties involved.
 Business Analytics professionals are required to be sound negotiators who possess the uncanny ability to influence internal and external people in their direction.

 Since the role of a Business Analytics professional is a vital one, the two skills that come in handy are the ability to manage projects and people with the given resources and arrive at the most profitable solutions.
 The ability to make a decision after taking every opinion and scenario into consideration is also a valuable asset for a Business Analytics professional.

 You may also like to read: Do You Know the Differences Between Business Analytics and Data Analytics?

 Becoming a Business Analytics Professional

 You may enter this line from an IT background or a Management one.
-Though here are 2 common ways in which interested candidates make it to being successful career in Business Analytics:
+Though there are 2 common ways in which interested candidates make it to being a successful career in Business Analytics:

 a) Business Analytics After College

 If you have freshly acquired a Bachelor’s or Master’s degree, you can apply for at a company as a Business Analyst provided you’ve completed some internships during your course or have done a professional course in Business Analytics.

 The other way to enter this line is from other domains like Software Development, Data Mining, Business Administration or even Project Management by which you may directly slip into a Business Analytics role.
 All the skills developed in these previous sectors will facilitate you well but it would be easier post a professional course in Business Analytics, especially if you don’t have any prior experience with Data.